ashay-002/Solar-Power-Generation-Prediction/README.md

 # Model Architecture and Training

-DLinear Model
+DLinear Model:

 Architecture: A DLinear model optimized for time series forecasting.

 Training: The model was trained on the same preprocessed data, focusing on optimizing the time series aspects.

-TCM Model
+TCM Model:

 Architecture: The Temporal Convolutional Model (TCM) architecture was employed for this project.

 Training: This model was trained similarly, with adjustments specific to temporal data.

-Hybrid Model
+Hybrid Model:

 Architecture: A hybrid approach combining both the TCM and DLinear Models.